openebs/zfs-localpv/design/pv-migration.md

 ### Workflow

 - user will setup all the nodes and setup the ZFS pool on each of those nodes.
-- the ZFS-LocalPV CSI driver will look for all the pools on the node and will set the `openebs.io/<poolname>=true` label for all ZFS POOLs that is present on that node.
-Let's say node-1 has two pools(say pool1 and pool2) present then the labels will be like this :
+- the ZFS-LocalPV CSI driver will look for all the pools on the node and will set the `guid.openebs.io/<pool-guid>=true` label for all ZFS POOLs that is present on that node.
+Let's say node-1 has two pools(say pool1 with guid as 14820954593456176137 and pool2 with guid as 16291571091328403547) present then the labels will be like this :
 ```
 $ kubectl get node pawan-node-1 --show-labels
 NAME           STATUS   ROLES    AGE    VERSION   LABELS
-node-1   Ready    worker   351d   v1.17.4   beta.kubernetes.io/arch=amd64,beta.kubernetes.io/os=linux,kubernetes.io/arch=amd64,kubernetes.io/hostname=node-1,kubernetes.io/os=linux,node-role.kubernetes.io/worker=true,openebs.io/nodeid=node1,openebs.io/nodename=node-1,openebs.io/pool1=true,openebs.io/pool2=true
+node-1   Ready    worker   351d   v1.17.4   beta.kubernetes.io/arch=amd64,beta.kubernetes.io/os=linux,kubernetes.io/arch=amd64,kubernetes.io/hostname=node-1,kubernetes.io/os=linux,node-role.kubernetes.io/worker=true,openebs.io/nodeid=node1,openebs.io/nodename=node-1,guid.openebs.io/14820954593456176137=true,guid.openebs.io/16291571091328403547=true
 ```
 - If we are moving the pool1 from node1 to node2, then there are two cases here :-

 #### 1. if node2 is a fresh node

 - we can simply import the pool and restart the ZFS-LocalPV driver to make it aware of that pool to set the corresponding node topology
-- the ZFS-LocalPV driver will look for `openebs.io/pool1=true` and removes the label from the nodes where pool is not present
+- the ZFS-LocalPV driver will look for `guid.openebs.io/14820954593456176137=true` and will remove the label from the nodes where pool is not present
-- the ZFS-LocalPV driver will update the new node with `openebs.io/pool1=true` label
+- the ZFS-LocalPV driver will update the new node with `guid.openebs.io/14820954593456176137=true` label
 - the k8s scheduler will be able to see the new label and should schedule the pods to this new node.

 #### 2. if node2 is existing node and Pool of the same name is present there

 - here we need import the pool with the different name and restart the ZFS-LocalPV driver to make it aware of that pool to set the corresponding node topology
-- the ZFS-LocalPV driver will look for `openebs.io/pool1=true` and removes the label from the nodes where the pool is not present
+- the ZFS-LocalPV driver will look for `guid.openebs.io/14820954593456176137=true` and will remove the label from the nodes where the pool is not present
-- the ZFS-LocalPV driver will update the new node with `openebs.io/pool1=true` label
+- the ZFS-LocalPV driver will update the new node with `guid.openebs.io/14820954593456176137=true` label
 - the migrator will look for ZFSVolume resource and update the pool name for all the volumes.
 - the k8s scheduler will be able to see the new label and should schedule the pods to this new node.